Junotas/React-Vite-TS-Tailwind-StartPage/README.md

 # React-Vite-Tailwind Project with TanStack Router

-Welcome to this React-Vite project styled with Tailwind CSS and enhanced with TypeScript.
-This setup also includes **TanStack Router** for file-based routing, making it easy to add new pages with minimal configuration.
+Welcome to this React-Vite-Typescript-Tailwind-TanstackRouter landing page :)

 ## 🚀 Getting Started